Skip to main content

 as sum(x)/count(x)

-select myavg(age(grandparents(q)))
+select myavg(income(parents(p)))

 from Person p

-where name(q)="Carl"
+where name(p)="Murre"

 Overloaded functions

 Function names may be overloaded, i.e., functions having the same name may be defined differently for different argument types.
-This allows to define generic functions applicable on objects of several different argument types.
+This allows to define functions applicable on objects of several different argument types.
 Each specific implementation of an overloaded function is called a resolvent.

 For example, the following two function definitions create two resolvents of the overloaded function less():